MelvinCC10/Python_Carsh_Course/README.md

 # Python_Carsh_Course
-exercises and projects from the book "Python Crash Course"
+exercises and projects from the book "Python Crash Course - by Eric Matthes"